giuliachiola/super-blog-content/til/template-engine/nunjucks-advanced-loops.md

 ---
 title: Nunjucks advanced loops
-abstract: In nunjucks we can loop through an array or an object, let's see how to do it.
+abstract: In Nunjucks we can loop through an array or an object, let's see how to do it.
 quote: In the middle of every difficulty <br class="u-ty-break-t">lies opportunity
 quoteAuthor: Albert Einstein